 Not that Dress Again!
 Avoiding the Pitfalls of Social Advertising

 Are you making the most of what Facebook, Google and Twitter have to offer, to target the right customers at the right time?
 Many marketers still aren’t taking advantage of the opportunities.
-Well here’s a little secret, it’s not difficult to implement, and you can do it yourself, starting right now with data you already have.
+Well here’s a little secret, it’s not difficult to implement, and you can even do it yourself, starting right now with data you already have.

 Facebook Custom Audiences, Google Customer Match, and Twitter Audience Manager are extremely powerful tools, especially if you use them to their full potential.
 Advertising on social media can be used for:

 Pre-targeting: Create a brand awareness campaign, targeted to specific customer segments prior to an exclusive sale.